neurodata/semipar-cci/BatchEffectRemoval/model.md

 Good properties about this model:

-1. Remove vertex-wise batch effect with F, instead of on loading L.
+1. Remove vertex-wise batch effect with $F$, instead of on loading $C$.
-2. Shrinakge of the error estimates on F_j, preventing overfitting with batch-wise model.
+2. Shrinakge of the error estimates on $F_j$, preventing overfitting with batch-wise model.
 3. Closed-form solution for optimization: Polya-Gamma EM algorithm on logit, closed-form Normal on $F_j$.